 - International wire transfer- 067014822

 - You will require a SWIFT code for an international Wire transfer- NRTHU33XXX

 TD routing number for New Jersey is 031201360.
 Note that each state has a different routing number, but all are useful in identifying the bank location.
 A local wire transfer only requires NJ’s routing number.
 An international wire transfer requires a SWIFT code.

 - Include the SWIFT code-NRTHU33XXX

-For you to operate a TD Bank online account, you need first to download the TD Bank to your mobile device.
+To operate a TD Bank online account, you need to first download the TD Bank to your mobile device.
 Here are some ways to do it:

 - Search online depending on the state you opened your account

 - Use the TD online banking app.
 Log in using the one-time ID security code and get your routing number.

 - Select “message center” on the left side of the page

 - Select “send a secure message” type in you want to know your account routing number